 “In the future, Chrome may identify sites that typically load fast or slow for users with clear badging.
 This may take a number of forms and we plan to experiment with different options, to determine which provides the most value to our users.”

 Crawling, Spiders, Indexing, oh my!
 These might sound scary, but they’re really just terms to describe how the search engine discovers your site.
 They’re important to consider when your website is live.
-Index means that you are telling Google “hey, this page is worth to be one of a result on certain keywords.
-Please list it too”, but in reality you need to ask yourself a question “do ALL of my webpages worth to be listed on the search result page?”.
+Index means that you are telling Google “hey, this page is worth a result on certain keywords.
+Please list it too”, but in reality you need to ask yourself a question “do ALL of my webpages worth being listed on the search result page?”.
 If your answer is ‘yes, ALL of them have to be listed’, what do you think of your thank you page? 😉

 User Experience is about way more than a pretty site.
 Your site should be easily navigated by all visitors and make them want to stick around.
 Include a site architecture to help search engines understand the content and structure.